CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

 * Advanced distance estimators
   * (3pts) Height-mapped terrain rendering {iq-terr}
+    * Height map terrain can be used to render complicated and never ending terrain very quickly.
+This is done by using a texture to deterine the height of the terrain at each pixel.
+The height of the point along the ray is compared to a value determined from the texture at specific coordinates.
+This value can be manipulated in amany different ways to help get the desired resultes.
+In this case, I used the average of the R, G, and B values of the color at those texture coordinates.
+The image below shows a height map using a checkered texture.
+While this method is very useful for rendering complicated scenes, it does require you use the naive method.
+This is because you do not have specific objects in the scene, you have a height for each pixel given by the texture, and you would have to compare the distance of each spot on the terrain (each pixel).
+This would end up taking much longer than just stepping through the ray by a constant value.

   ![](img/height_map1.png)
   * Fractal rendering (e.g. Menger sponge or Mandelbulb {McGuire 13.1})
+    *
   ![](img/menger_sponge.png)

 * Lighting effects